Lab 1: Where's the Water?

 As an alternate assessment, students can make their own info-graphics to share with the class.
 Students can choose from amongst the issues raised in this lesson.

 Challenging students to come up with a creative illustration for the optional hands-on demonstration would also make an excellent performance assessment.
-Here is one set of detailed instructions for this demonstration.

 State and National Science Teaching Standards